-- AOAEI directly integrates the “soft” concepts of feelings, energy, and the intuition.
+- A2i directly integrates the “soft” concepts of feelings, energy, and the intuition.
 (These are relevant even in a military context!)

-- AOAEI Begins with Awareness, which in my view is different (often much different) from Observation.
+- A2i Begins with Awareness, which in my view is different (often much different) from Observation.
 Cultivating awareness is a specific activity which can even serve its own ends.

-- AOAEI is a bit more simple and elegant, if I do say so myself ;-)
+- A2i is effective while being simpler than OODA.
+It also opens up a more elegant and realistic solutions-oriented process, if I do say so myself ;-)

 A Basic Exercise